Silicosis Diagnostic Rule

 In the original Suarthana study,1 the prediction model was only internally validated.
 A formal external validation procedure was not performed as currently recommended in TRIPOD+AI guidelines.4

-To scope for studies reporting the use of the diagnostic prediction rule and any posterior external validation studies, the citations of the diagnostic rule development model were retreived from Google Scholar on 10/09/2024 and screened for title and abstract.
+To scope for studies reporting the use of the diagnostic prediction rule and any posterior external validation studies, the citations of the diagnostic rule development model were retrieved from Google Scholar on 10/09/2024 and screened for title and abstract.
 Google Scholar was chosen due to its wide coverage of literature sources.
 A total of 59 records citing the paper were found.
 In comparison, other databases retrieved less results: PubMed-MEDLINE (n = 11), Web of Science (n = 22), Scopus (n = 32), semantic scholar (n = 34), and dimensions (n = 26).
 All documents were reviewed, including those in other languages, for which automatic translations were obtained to screen for any calculations of the probability of silicosis according to the diagnostic prediction rule.
 Out of 59 records citing the paper, 5 studies59 reported having used the diagnostic prediction rule to calculate workers’ risk of pneumoconiosis.
 These studies are summarized in the following subheadings:

 Nicol, et al.5